OpenHD/Documentation/general/faq.md

 #### Does OpenHD interfere with my RC transmitter?

 You can use 2 different bands, 5.8Ghz for OpenHD, and 2.4Ghz for RC.
 You can also send RC control through OpenHD itself, and avoid using 2 different transmitters.
 There are tradeoffs however, control latency may be slightly higher than a dedicated RC system, and there are currently some limitations on the channel count.

+If you're planning a long range flight and have the "best" setup for range, we advise to use the OpenHD ControlLink, because even with carefully seperated frequencies the range can be affected by any radio signal, because it "increases the noise floor".

 #### What is a Raspberry Pi?